FlavioSchmidig/FlavioSchmidig.github.io/_teaching/courses.md

 title: "Teaching"
 collection: teaching
 permalink: /teaching/courses/
-excerpt: Seminare and lecture series @ neuropsychological program of the psychological faculty of the
-venue: University of Bern
+excerpt: Seminare and lecture series @ neuropsychological program of the psychological faculty of the University of Bern

  ---